M3liss/Robot_Football/README.md

 # Robot Football

-This is a walk-through for the Bachelor Thesis Robot Football (2022/23) in Trinity College Dublin by Melissa Mazura.
+Hello all!
+This is a walk-through for the Bachelor Thesis Robot Football (2022/23) at Trinity College Dublin by Melissa Mazura.

-If you do not want to add your own dataset, please jump ahead after 1.
-Requiremnets to step 4.
-Connection to the Robot.
-There is no rush to start with your own detection before making sure you understand the rest of it!
+This project can detect a hand (palm up, hand out) and three different coloured balls.
+After detecting these images, it can, when the ball is thrown, follow its path and "catch" the ball.

+Do you want to test it?

+You can add your own images into the mix!
+If you dont want that, simply ignore steps 2 - 4 and focus on the rest.
+Make sure you follow each step that is described here and if you need help, please commit an issue to this repository or ask Conor Sheedy for help.

+Have fun!

 # 1. Requirements